MicrosoftDocs/dataexplorer-docs/data-explorer/follower.md

 '*TableLevelSharingProperties*' contains six arrays of strings: `tablesToInclude`, `tablesToExclude`, `externalTablesToInclude`, `externalTablesToExclude`, `materializedViewsToInclude`, and `materializedViewsToExclude`.
 The maximum number of entries in all arrays together is 100.

 > [!NOTE]
-> Table level sharing is not supported when using '*' all databases notion.
+> Table level sharing is not supported when using '*' all databases notation.

 > [!NOTE]
 > When materialized views are included, their source tables are included as well.